prefr/ng-drawer/README.md

 ## ngDrawer

 UI-Element for touch device.
 Used to swipe, scroll, pull resp. drawn content into view. ngDrawer respects the native scroll momentum.
-It will only work properly if the broswer hides the scrollars.
+It will only work properly if the broswer hides the scrollbars.
 Wont work with click and drag.

+Drawn content will follow your fingertip just like scrolling content would do.

 Requires: AngularJs